 Anthropomorphism can encourage human motivations or emotional states to be attributed to animals without sufficient evidence.
 A snake using a climbing structure cannot be assumed to enjoy climbing simply because humans associate voluntary activity with enjoyment.
 A reptile selecting concealment cannot automatically be described as frightened, nor exploration as curiosity in the human psychological sense.

 The opposite error is equally problematic.
 Differences between reptilian and human behaviour do not provide evidence that reptiles lack meaningful preferences, affective states or behavioural motivations.
-Apparent behavioural simplicity should not be equated with experiential simplicity merely because expression differs from that of mammals.
+Apparent behavioural simplicity should not be equated with experiential simplicity merely because expression differs from that of mammals (Lambert, Carder and D’Cruze, 2019).

 Neither similarity to humans nor difference from humans constitutes evidence of welfare state.